twbs/blog/src/content/posts/2023/bootstrap-5-3-0.md

 ## And much more!

-Beyond all the color mode updates, new helpers, and new utilities, we have a ton of other quality of life updates in this release.
+Beyond all the color mode updates, new helpers, and new utilities, we have a ton of other quality-of-life updates in this release.
 Here's a quick rundown of the highlights:

 - Navs now have new `:focus-visible` styles that better match our custom button focus styles.